wikimedia/apps-android-wikipedia/README.md

 * npm install -g grunt-cli

 Install dependencies for packaging:
-* cd wikipedia/assets
+* cd www
 * npm install

 Building:

-* cd wikipedia/assets
+* cd www
 * grunt

+This will produce output files under wikipedia/assets which will be included in the .apk.

 == Updating icons from SVG ==